riceissa/issarice.com/wiki/ui-notes.md

 date: 2016-05-07
 ---

+Note: just some musings that haven't been stress-tested.

 I'm reading <https://developer.gnome.org/hig/stable/design-principles.html.en>
 now.
 This has quite a few sensible ideas that (I think) hadn't been taken as seriously (at least until recently).
 For instance, "most people will never see